vjjan91/reproducibility-in-science/README.md

 The second half of the workshop will be focused on version control, GitHub and using it with RStudio.

- will go over useful resources and functionality from packages that are commonly used.
+Towards the end, we will go over useful resources and functionality from packages that are commonly used.

-I will then provide an overview of a recently published study that used [citizen science data to model associations between climate and land cover, and bird species occupancy](https://onlinelibrary.wiley.com/doi/full/10.1111/ecog.06075).
-For complete details of the code and analysis associated with this study, please use the following [link](https://github.com/vjjan91/eBirdOccupancy).

-We will then spend some time learning the basics of GitHub and how to implement a reproducible study using R and Git.

 ### Workshop materials